Krzyszt000f/Krzyszt000f/README.md

 ### Hi there 👋 My name is Krzysztof!
-I'm novice developer of C# language.
+I'm developer of C# language.

 🌱 In free time I'm learning JavaScript but also I like to pursue my passions using ASP.NET or WinForms.